PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-08 12:07:35
+Last updated: 2024-04-08 12:08:10
-Random Quote: Finally, you will be among pears who understand you.
-Maybe you'll even make some friends. - Morticia Addams
+Random Quote: If you love something, you can never let it go.
+Not even for a second.
+Or it's gone forever. - Ted Mosby